-- select \checkmark Change Edit in the action menu of the document. - The contents of the text document are displayed in a text box where you may edit the document freely. - By hitting [OK], the edited document replaces the existing one or creates a new version if the document is under version control. - During document creation (either via upload or directly on the server), the character set of the document has been either explicitly set or has been inferred from the creator's browser information.
-In the latter case, a check box 'Try to select the character set for contents of a text file automatically' appears.
-If you uncheck this box after editing and hit [OK], you will be asked to explicitly set the character set for the document.
-Next time you edit the document, this check box will no longer appear.
-You can also explicitly set the character set via Change Properties.
+- select Change Edit in the action menu of the document.
+When you use the built-in simple text editor, this action automatically locks the document, until you are finished with editing. - The contents of the text document are displayed in a text box where you may edit the document freely. - By hitting [OK], the edited document replaces the existing one or creates a new version if the document is under version control.

+During document creation (either via upload or directly on the server), the character set of the document has been inferred from the creator's browser information.
+You can also explicitly set the character set via

+Change Properties.
+Uncheck the check box 'Try to select the character set for contents of a text file automatically' and confirm with [OK].
+You can then enter the character set for the document in the action form.